Forensic Procedures in Securities Investigations

 - large cash sums with little known about the origin of the cash;

-- inconsistent with the business that is alleged to have generated such funds;
+- inconsistent with the business that is alleged to have generated the funds;

-- identification of layering patterns through ‘flipping transactions’ or round-trip transactions between entities that appear to lack a legitimate business purpose – appropriate analyses would identify large, frequent transactions between the same accounts (or a number of common accounts) for similar amounts on and around the same dates;
+- identification of layering patterns through ‘flipping transactions’ or round- trip transactions between entities that appear to lack a legitimate business purpose – appropriate analyses would identify large, frequent transactions between the same accounts (or a number of common accounts) for similar amounts on and around the same dates; and

-- investigation of extraction patterns through a review of accounts that appear to control the transaction flows inside a complex interconnected transaction network; and
+- investigation of extraction patterns through a review of accounts that appear to control the transaction flows inside a complex interconnected transaction network.

 Data governance considerations in forensic procedures